seapy/dock_trucker/README.md

-# Volume Backup
+# Dock Trucker

 Docker Volume container auto backup and send to cloud

+`Dock Trucker` container only one run and forgot it.

 * run with `--volumes-from` and that volume container will be backup
 * default only backup your host
-* TODO : old file delete. file exists days read from args or ENV?... or volume cotainers ENV(wow!)
+* old file delete
-* TODO : sync to s3(aws cmd or aws ruby sdk).
-API_KEY, S3 PATH from ENV
+* sync to s3
-* TODO : run with cron. `volume backup` container only one run and forgot it.
+* backup every day

 # Run